Skip to content

 Inheriting a house with a tenant.
 Survey the local market.

-Check out the market
+Check out the market.

 When inheriting a house with a tenant or without, it’s essential to determine if the neighborhood is better suited for a rental or an owner-occupied property.
 If you decide to sell the house, this knowledge will help you decide if the likely buyer will be a landlord or a homeowner.
 When selling to a homeowner, you must have a recently renovated and vacant property.
-Conversely, selling to a landlord requires much less presale preparation, and the buyer may prefer to have a tenant in place.
+Conversely, selling to a real estate investor requires much less presale preparation, and the buyer may prefer to have a tenant in place.

 Decide if You Want to Sell your Inherited Rental House